mciwing/mciwing.github.io/docs/yolo/image/detection.md

     ```

-Now, that we are familiar with the results, we can write a little function to print a more detailes overview:
+Now, that we are familiar with the results, we can write a little function to print a more detailed overview:

 ```py
 def print_overview(result):